-- 1. Place the vacuum pump on a flat, horizontal surface, to safeguard the operating fluid supply. - Observe the max. permissible angle of inclination of ±10°. - 3.
+- When selecting the installation location, observe the requirement for touch protection to prevent burns. - Closed housing: no touch protection required - Access for trained persons only: no touch protection required - Unrestricted access for untrained persons: Touch protection required - Pfeiffer Vacuum supports you in implementing the touch protection. - 1.
+Place the vacuum pump on a flat, horizontal surface, to safeguard the operating fluid supply. - 2.
+Observe the max. permissible angle of inclination of $\pm 10^{\circ}$ . - 3.
 Screw the base plate of the vacuum pump to the mounting surface if necessary. - 4.
 When installing the pump in a closed housing, ensure adequate air circulation. - 5.
 Keep the sight glass and gas ballast valve visible and freely accessible. - Keep the voltage and frequency specifications on the motor rating plate visible and freely accessible. - 7.
-Fill with operating fluid prior to first commissioning. - You can find the quantity and type of the operating fluid on the rating plate.
+Fill with operating fluid prior to first commissioning. - Quantity and type of the operating fluid can be found on the rating plate.